 “Happiness never lays its finger on its pulse.”
-Is the quote from the famous Scottish Economist, Adam Smith, that inspired 21-year-old Christopher Siakkas to leave Greece and come to study Economics in Scotland.
+This is the quote from the famous Scottish Economist, Adam Smith, that inspired 21-year-old Christopher Siakkas to leave Greece and come to study Economics in Scotland.

-Chris was born and raised in Thessaloniki, the second largest city in Greece.
-There, he attended elementary and an American high school before he decided to apply to do his undergraduate degree in Scotland, at his dream university - the University of Glasgow.
+Siakkas was born and raised in Thessaloniki, the second largest city in Greece.
+There he attended elementary and an American high school before he decided to do his undergraduate degree in Scotland, at his dream university – the University of Glasgow.

 “I was a Greek student coming to Scotland and I was impressed, that was my first reaction.
 The very first thing I noticed was the people themselves, the people at the airport, the first friends I made.
 They were hospitable and I could see myself easily adapting to this new world.

 Greece is warm, sunny and has endless beautiful beaches.
 Scotland is a tad different.
 But not just in terms of weather and places to visit – also culturally.